Emirates retires first Airbus A380

 Emirates A380s are expected to fly until the mid-2030s

-Emirates is retiring its first A380, as the plane approaches its 12th birthday.
-This retirement has very little to do with the current pandemic, as the plane was due to be retired in the coming months anyway.
+Emirates is retiring its first A380, as the plane turns 12 years old.
+This retirement has very little to do with the current pandemic, as the plane was due to be retired anyway.
+This plane got an all white paint scheme back in June, and then this week was flown to France to be scrapped.

-It still remains to be seen whether Emirates will adjust plans and retire dozens of A380s prematurely…
+It still remains to be seen whether Emirates will materially adjust its A380 retirement plans as a result of the pandemic…